Khivan campaign of 1839–1840: Preparations

 The land around Khiva has enough grass and water to support a thin nomadic population, but not enough for an army.
 The troops would have to carry nearly everything with them.
 As one moves south, grass and water diminish, as did Russian knowledge of the ground, an important matter for an army marching from one waterhole to the next.
 Since the grass died down in summer, spring and autumn were the best times for travel.
 Winter was sometimes preferred to reduce the need for water.
 Winter snow and cold are not too bad in normal years, but 1839 was not a normal year.

-5000 men would be used, 3000 for the actual fighting and 2000 to guard the supply line.
+5,000 men would be used, 3,000 for the actual fighting and 2,000 to guard the supply line.
 Orenburg was chosen as the starting point, since this was the main base and had connections to the Russian heartland.
 Additional supplies would be taken by sea to Novo Alexandrovsk and carried east to the main column.
-7750 Bashkir carts were mobilized to haul supplies to Orenburg.
-10400 camels and 2000 camel drivers were requisitioned from the Kazakhs.
+7,750 Bashkir carts were mobilized to haul supplies to Orenburg.
+10,400 camels and 2,000 camel drivers were requisitioned from the Kazakhs.
 This required military force in the case of one tribe.

-In June Colonel Heke went south with two companies and 1200 carts to explore the route and establish advanced depots.
+In June, Colonel Heke went south with two companies and 1200 carts to explore the route and establish advanced depots.
 He reached the Emba River on 30 June and sent a smaller group forward to establish the next depot.
 The Aq Bulaq River (Note: The locations of Fort Emba and Aq Bulaq are estimated from Yuri Bregel, An Historical Atlas of Central Asia, map 31 and a barely legible map on the last page of Anomymous.
 The Aq Bulaq River is one of the two springs (the other is Kok Bulaq) feeding the salty lake Shoshkakol (lake of the pigs) located 15 km north of the foot of the Ustyurt plateau (chink Dongystau, Mountain of the boar).
 The ruin of the pentagonal fort (330 x 380m) is visible on satellite image at the location: E57°50'53.52"-N47°02'21.50".
 The first Fort Emba was at the junction of the Emba and the Aty-Yakshi.)
 100 miles south was chosen and a fort was built there in August.
 A large amount of hay was mown and reeds and willows were collected for fuel.
-For 40 kilometers north of Aq Bulaq there were salt marshes with no adequate water or grass.
-By September a fort had been built on the Emba and hay mown.
-Fort Emba had a garrison of 634 men and Aq Bulaq 399.
+For 40 kilometers north of Aq Bulaq, there were salt marshes with no adequate water or grass.
+By September, a fort had been built on the Emba and hay mown.
+Fort Emba had a garrison of 634 men and Aq Bulaq had 399.
 The forts were unhealthy and by December 93 men had died.
-On the first of November a caravan of 1128 camels left Orenburg and reached the Emba 24 days later.
+On the first of November a caravan of 1,128 camels left Orenburg and reached the Emba 24 days later.